Illustration by Emily Blevins

 Mineral-based sunscreens are healthiest for your skin and the planet, but they can be paste-like and inhibit perspiration in hot weather.
 The easy-to-apply Thinksport Safe Sunscreen ($13 for 3 ounces) feels sport-ready, like chemical versions, but earns the Environmental Working Group’s highest rating, which measures efficacy and health risks posed by the ingredients.
 We also love the tinted ThinkSun Everyday Face ($13 for 2 ounces), which avoids the ghostly hue on cheeks and noses.

-Most DEET-free insect repellents don’t effectively repel insects, but Picaridin-based Natrapel ($4.79 for 1 ounce) actually keeps mosquitoes and ticks at bay.
+Most DEET-free insect repellents don’t effectively repel insects, but Picaridin-based Natrapel ($7 for 3.4 ounces) actually keeps mosquitoes and ticks at bay.
 Its active ingredient blocks insects’ ability to sense humans and gets the stamp of approval from the Centers for Disease Control for the protection it offers against illness-causing insects.
 The substance doesn’t feel greasy, is nonirritating, and doesn’t break down plastics and synthetics as DEET does, so it’s safer for your skin and your gear.

 If you’re hoping to skip the sprays and lotions, opt for Thermacell’s Scout Mosquito Repellent Lantern ($40).
 It seems too good to be true, but we can confirm the manufacturer’s claims: This 220-lumen light burns an odorless, smokeless repellent that actually creates a small bug-free zone in a cabin or around a picnic table.